JetBrains/guide/site/ai/tips/ai-prompting/index.md

 ---
 date: 2025-04-30
 title: "Write effective AI prompts"
-subtitle: Make the most out of your conversations with AI
+subtitle: Make the most out of your conversations with AI.
 topics:
   - ai
   - aia